 Examples on serious risks related to citizens – consumer’s health and lives do not present specifications only for a country.
 There are frequent and various examples in more developed industrial countries as well.

-1. The basic foundations, frames and orientations in which the Programme relies
+1. The basic foundations, frames and orientations on which the Programme relies

-The basic foundations, frames and orientations that this Programme relies represent: Law and constitutional foundation; European Union basic and consumer’s protection principles; state obligations; Consumers rights and responsibilities, state obligations; obligations and responsibilities of manufactures, mediators and other service providers; activities , role of importance of the civil society in the consumer protection.
+The basic foundations, frames and orientations that this Programme relies on represent: Law and constitutional foundation; European Union basic and consumer’s protection principles; state obligations; Consumers rights and responsibilities, state obligations; obligations and responsibilities of manufactures, mediators and other service providers; activities , role of importance of the civil society in the consumer protection.

 Constitutional and legal bases